-Our research is based on developing clinically translatable models of both primary and metastatic brain tumors and stem cell based therapeutics that simultaneously target cell death and proliferation pathways in an effort to eradicate brain tumors.
-We have engineered different stem cells types (i) to secrete therapeutic protein, S-TRAIL (secreted tumor necrosis factor receptor-apoptosis inducing ligand) to specifically induce apoptosis in tumor cells and antiangiogenic TSP-1 (thrombospondin-1) to inhibit tumor angiogenesis.
-These stem cells are then used to populate primary tumors and their secondary microinvasive deposits in the brain.
-Recently our laboratory has also focused on targeting tumors that are resistant to TRAIL and different oncolytic viruses.
-As such we have developed stem cell deliverable bi-modal therapeutic molecules like EGFR targeting nanobody (ENb)-TRAIL and oncolytic herpes virus (oHSV) bearing TRAIL (oHSV-TRAIL) and shown their efficacy in mouse models of aggressive and invasive brain tumors.
-Inherently linked to the brain tumor therapy paradigm, we employ fluorescent/bioluminescent imaging markers and optical imaging techniques to track stem cells, image apoptosis and changes in tumor volumes in real time in vivo.
-We also explore the use of microRNAs inhibitors to target brain tumor specific microRNAs and the combination of clinically approved drugs, microRNA inhibitors and shRNAs with therapeutic stem cells in a variety of brain tumor models.
+Our research is based on developing clinically translatable models of both primary, recurrent and metastatic brain tumors, and stem cell based cell surface receptor therapeutics that simultaneously target cell death and proliferation pathways in an effort to eradicate brain tumors.
+We have engineered different stem cells types to release therapeutic proteins to specifically induce apoptosis in tumor cells and anti-angiogenic to inhibit tumor angiogenesis and tested them in primary and metastatic mouse tumor models.
+In recent years our laboratory has also focused on targeting tumors that are resistant to different therapeutic drugs and oncolytic viruses.
+Resultantly, we have developed stem cell deliverable bi-modal therapeutic molecules and oncolytic herpes virus and shown their efficacy in mouse models of aggressive and invasive brain tumors.
+Very recently, we have created different immunomodulatory stem cells to boost tumor resection induced CD4/8 T cells post-tumor debulking and shown therapeutic efficacy in different mouse tumor models.
+Inherently linked to the brain tumor therapy paradigm are imaging techniques, thus we employ fluorescent/bioluminescent imaging markers and optical imaging techniques to track stem cells, image apoptosis and changes in tumor volumes in real time in vivo.